Sydney, Nova Scotia: Sea

 Sydney's port facilities include the privately owned bulk coal unloading pier in Whitney Pier as well as the publicly owned Sydney Marine Terminal at the northern edge of the central business district.
 A recently opened cruise ship pavilion welcomes several dozen cruise ships every year, with the majority visiting in late summer or early fall to take in fall foliage tours.
 Other port facilities on Sydney Harbour are located outside the former city limits in Point Edward (Sydport) and North Sydney (Marine Atlantic ferry terminal).

 Airport

 The JA Douglas McCurdy Sydney Airport is located several kilometres outside the former city limits in the neighbouring community of Reserve Mines.
-The regional airport is served by Air Canada and Pascan Aviation.
+The regional airport is served year round by Air Canada and seasonally by West Jet.

-Occasionally, travellers intending to go to Sydney, Australia mistakenly arrived in Sydney, Nova Scotia.
+Occasionally, travellers intending to go to Sydney, Australia mistakenly arrive in Sydney, Nova Scotia.
 This mistake is usually due to confusion of the two destinations in flight ticket bookings.